-Ah, clutter.
-Beyond being unattractive, it make it nearly impossible to be productive — especially when it’s all over your desk.
+Beyond being unattractive, clutter make it nearly impossible to be productive — especially when it’s all over your desk.
 So while cleaning your desk may seem like a menial task, it’s essential for productivity, success, and ultimately, your happiness.

 “Clutter is junk food and has exact same effect on you,” says Bryce Kennedy, a NYC-based coach who is certified in feng shui, meditation and Inner Space Technique.
 “It blocks the flow of energy.
 It tells the subconscious: can’t relax, more to do.”